HKOLWD/AlexaForce/README.md

 Test your skill using your Echo device, if you have one, or in the browser in the Test section of the skill definition in the Alexa Developer Portal.

+Modify the APEX code and Alexa should immediately produce the changed response.

 # AlexaForce APEX API Reference
 Here's a brief summary of the information available inside your APEX handler class from the extended AlexaForce class.